4 ways to use isolation in photography composition

 Color is a fantastic tool in photography composition.
 For isolation in composition color works really well when you use dominant colors (red, orange, yellow) against a background of recessive colors (blue, green).

-A light subject will stand out against a dark background and a dark subject will stand out against a light background.
+A light subject stands out against a dark background and a dark subject stands out against a light background.

-Just bear in mind that our eyes will always be drawn to the lightest part of the image.
-So, when isolating your subject, just make sure that there are no distracting light areas away from the subject jostling for attention.
+Bear in mind that our eyes are drawn to the lightest part of the image.
+So, when isolating your subject, make sure that there are no distracting light areas away from the subject jostling for attention.

 Isolation in photography with light and dark contrast

-The windows behind the boy are overexposed while he is correctly exposed, which isolates him in the photo.
+The windows behind the boy are overexposed while he’s correctly exposed, which isolates him in the photo.

 3. Splashes of light

-When photographing indoors in particular, you can make use of the splashes of natural light that direct sunlight will introduce.
+When photographing indoors in particular, you can make use of the splashes of natural light caused by direct sunlight entering via a door or window.

 Position your subject in the pool of light and meter for this area.
 The rest of the scene will be significantly darker, thereby isolating the subject.

-It actually doesn’t have to just be direct sunlight, but of course the harder the light, the more the contrast will be between light and dark.
+It actually doesn’t have to just be direct sunlight, but of course the harder the light, the greater the contrast will be between light and dark.

 Backlight separating subject from background